2018 WORKSHOPS at the SAN DIEGO MOSAIC SCHOOL

 The design approach for this workshop will draw upon the philosophy of Ilana Shafir’s Spontaneous Mosaic method using the intuitive approach and process to create a beautiful original mosaic design that is abstract, symbolic, and/or representational.

 We will not be grouting in this workshop.
 The clear panel substrate upon which you will adhere your transparent mosaic tesserae will be an 11″ x 14″ rectangle.
 You will decide if your hanging transparent mosaic will be horizontal (landscape) or vertical (portrait).
-It will be expected that you are willing to cut your tesserae using the various techniques and tools available to you in this workshop.
+You will be invited to use power tools to cut unique shapes and drill holes into your panel.
+It will be expected that you are willing to cut your tesserae using the various techniques and tools available to you.
 Hammers and hardies and more will be available.
 Hanging wire to display your finished mosaic will be provided.

 All workshops are held at the home & studio of Kim Emerson and her husband Dennis Reiter located in the Normal Heights community of San Diego, California, USA.